Chandan-G-04/soc-homelab-splunk/README.md

 ## 🔍 Detection Logic (SPL Query)

 The detection rule identifies repeated failed login attempts from the same source IP.
 This helps distinguish brute force attacks from normal user login failures.
+To reduce false positives, thresholds can be tuned based on normal user behavior and time-based correlation.

 ```spl
 index=main "STATUS: Failed"